alimanfoo/pysamstats/README.md

   -f FASTA, --fasta=FASTA
-                        reference sequence file, only required for some statistics --gc-window-length=N  size of window to use for %GC calculations [300] --gc-window-offset=N  window offset to use for deciding which genome position to report %GC calculations against [150] -o, --omit-header     omit header row from output
+                        reference sequence file, only required for some statistics
+  -o, --omit-header     omit header row from output
-  -p N, --progress=N    report progress every N rows
+  -p N, --progress=N    report progress every N rows --window-size=N       size of window for binned statistics [300] --window-offset=N     window offset to use for deciding which genome
+                        position to report binned statistics against [150]

 Supported statistics types: